 As an aside, please let me say this: the current restrictions on religious gatherings are not attacks on our religious freedom.
+[Editor's note: if you're reading this post-COVID, remember that there was a long time when state and local governments were restricting the number of people who could gather for any reason, including worship.
+As this has gone on, I have heard stories that indeed sound like some governments were singling out churches; that changes my opinion.
+But where we are in Georgia, I do not believe that churches have been unfairly targeted.]
 I'm very alarmed by people who say they are.
 What's happening now is affecting businesses and medical practices even more than churches.
 Our freedom of assembly is being suspended for the good of the people.
 If we get the impression that authorities intend to continue to suppress churches after this is over, then we rise up.
 But if anything, I am impressed by how much our administration seems to care about how our churches are doing.

 My point, as we get thinking about this passage, would be that every human freedom has a limit, even in the most "liberal" country.
 Some of those limits are practical (our bodies have physical limitations; our resources have quantitative limits).
 Some of those limits are moral (we must consider the welfare of others; sometimes we just make bad decisions).
 But those limits exist.